-

 Schools can only enter one Senior Team per gender.
 Any additional teams will need to register for the waitlist, and once the registrations close, BBNZ will reach out to teams on the waitlist to fill any available spaces in our tournaments.

-Regional Cups Team Registration Form
+2026 Regional Cup Team Registration Form

-2025 Secondary Schools Player Registration Form
+2026 Player Registration Form

 Current Team Registrations for our Regional Cups will be updated here periodically